JasmeetSinghBali/TNG/JWT_Boilerplate_fullstack/devlogs.md

                 Loading users from the database...
                 Loaded users:  [ User { id: 1, firstName: 'Timber', lastName: 'Saw', age: 25 } ]
                 Here you can setup and run express/koa/any other framework.

+> Step -2 Setup graphql server with express

+- [x] npm i express apollo-server-express graphql --save
+- [x] dev depend , types for express and graphql(apollo already comes with types)

+                    # for autocompletion and types for express and graphql package
+                    npm i @types/express  @types/graphql --save-dev

+- [x] **🎈 changes in index.ts inside src**

+                            # remove or comment out the createConnection function completely
+                            import express from 'express';
+                            const api = express();

+                            # a lambda function calling itself
+                            # executes automatically when index.ts is compiled
+                            # all the asynchronous code can be written here
+                            (async()=>{})()

+- [x] visit localhost:5000 & localhost:5000/graphql to check everything is set up correctly

+> Step-3 Set up typegraphql

+- [x] npm i type-graphql --save
+- [x] build schema in better way via type-graphql refer **src-> UserResolver.ts** and then use that inside of index.ts to build Schema

+> Step-4 Register Resolver 19:00